loperntu/g0v2014lopen/index.md

 ---
-## 台語輸入 TaigiIME: A story from A-Tsioh
+## 台語輸入 TaigiME: A story from A-Tsioh

 > I had the idea, but was missing the Data.... and MOE.cc found!!
 > If the MOE had selected a too restrictive licence, the APP would never had made its way up to the Google Play Store, and now with the status of downloaded more than 10.000 times ! <https://github.com/a-tsioh/TaigIME-android/>